Andrejovic/DnD-interactive-sheet-fork/README.md

 ## 📦 Standalone Executable

-*Planned Feature*: A build process will be added to compile this project into a standalone `.exe` file.
-Future releases will include this executable in the `dist/` or `build/` directory, allowing you to run the sheet without installing Python.
+*Future plan* A build process will be added to compile this project into a standalone `.exe` file.
+Future releases will include this executable in the `dist/` directory, allowing you to run the sheet without installing Python.

 ## 📂 Project Structure